|Bob's special apple pie in the French style|

 |- ingredients -

-5 or 6 sweet apples - I mix Spartans and Gala.
-Don't use a hard apple that won't break down in heat or too soft an apple (Delicious) that'll go mushy.
+5 or 6 sweet apples - I mix Spartans, Gala and a Newton.
+Don't use a too hard apple (Granny Smith) that won't break down in heat or too soft an apple (Delicious) that'll go mushy.

 About 3 tablespoons of Japanese Midori ® melon liqueur - and no, you cannot substitute for this fresh flavour, the green Midori is the BEST!